 In my role at the University of Derby, I oversee postgraduate Arts research in the College of Arts, Humanties and Education, and am a member of the College Research Committee and College Research Ethics Committee.

 Alongside my work as a lecturer and writer, I am engaged in other kinds of professional activity.
-I work as an independent curator, and in the past have curated exhibitions for the Royal Festival Hall on London's South Bank, the Henry Moore Institute in Leed and the University of Derby.
+I work as an independent curator, and in the past have curated exhibitions for the Royal Festival Hall on London's South Bank, the Henry Moore Institute in Leeds and the University of Derby.
 Since 2006, I have been the regional organiser of the Public Monuments and Sculpture Association's National Recording Project in Derbyshire and Nottinghamshire, documenting the public sculpture of those counties for future publication.
 I have also served as a peer-reviewer and pre-publication adviser to publishers and authors.

 My research interests are interdisciplinary and centre on the relationship between art and politics in post-war Britain, with a particular focus on the forms, display and patronage of modern sculpture.
 My approach to research has led me into diverse territories, including modern architecture and urban planning, the cult of health and the open air, the reform of the home and domesticity, and the ideological uses of culture in the Cold War.